saltyorg/docs/docs/community/apps/arrx.md

 Again, the same thing holds for every `arrX` variant discussed here.

-## Create multiple Sonarr v3 containers
+## Examples: multiple Sonarr containers

 1. Edit [`settings.yml`](../../community/settings.md) and change the sonarrx roles to what you want: